taika-st/sec-edgar-tools/README.md

 # EDGAR Financial Statement Retrieval and Analysis

-This Python script allows you to retrieve financial statements (Income Statement, Balance Sheet, and Cash Flow Statement) from the SEC's EDGAR database for a specified company and filing type (10-K or 10-Q).
-It provides functionality to export the financial statements as CSV files and combines the exported CSV files into a single JSON file for further analysis.
+This Python script enables users to easily retrieve and analyze financial statements (Income Statement, Balance Sheet, and Cash Flow Statement) from the SEC's EDGAR database for a specified company and filing type (10-K or 10-Q).
+The script offers features for exporting these statements as CSV files and combining them into a single JSON file for streamlined analysis.
+Ideal for investors, analysts, and researchers, this tool simplifies financial data extraction and organization.

 ## Features